The Big Boodle: Original Novel

-The film was based on a 1954 novel by Richard Sylvester, which was reportedly based on a true incident.
+The film was based on a 1954 novel by Robert Sylvester, which was reportedly based on a true incident.

-The New York Times wrote that "Sylvester offers a dazzling yet believable new method of making counterfeit money, a credible private detective, an agreeable half-humorous style and much background detail on the history and atmosphere of Cuba - in all, just about enough to atone for a coincidental and episodic story and an irritating number of howlers in Spanish."
+The New York Times wrote that "Sylvester offers a dazzling yet believable new method of making counterfeit money, a credible private detective, an agreeable half-humorous style and much background detail on the history and atmosphere of Cuba – in all, just about enough to atone for a coincidental and episodic story and an irritating number of howlers in Spanish."

 The Chicago Daily Tribune called it a "rugged slap bang adventure... at times engaging, at times superfluously vulgar."

 Development

 An earlier Sylvester novel Rough Sketch, had been filmed as We Were Strangers.
 The Cuban government, via its cultural representative in the US, Roberto Hernandez, approached Sylvester, offering facilities and possibly some financing for a movie version of The Big Boodle.
-Sylvester was enthusiastic, stating that "in addition to having all that colorful, authentic scenery and police clearance and co operation - always a big help - the picture could be made inexpensively.
+Sylvester was enthusiastic, stating that "in addition to having all that colorful, authentic scenery and police clearance and cooperation – always a big help – the picture could be made inexpensively.
 It begins, briefly, here in New York as an American private eye heads to Cuba.
-From then on, the rest of the characters - and there are four main ones - are islanders."
+From then on, the rest of the characters – and there are four main ones – are islanders."

 Darcy Miller bought the film rights and announced plans to produce and direct.
 This fell through but a few months later it was announced film rights had been optioned by Lewis Blumberg, son of Nate Blumberg, chairman of Universal International.
 In February 1956 Blumberg signed a deal with United Artists.
 Originally he said he did not want to film in Cuba.